-First Contact at the University Counseling Center (UCC) is through a walk-in appointment from 8:00 am – 4:00 pm Monday to Friday.
+First Contact at Counseling & Psychological Services is through a walk-in appointment from 8:00am - 4:00pm Monday to Friday.
 Students are asked to complete paperwork and will meet briefly with a triage counselor.
+Currently, we are offering sessions through zoom and in-person, call our office to get connected today 850-644-TALK (8255).

 Students are seen on a first come first serve basis.
 Wait times typically increase from 11:00 am to 4:00 pm.